rluvaton/bulk-download-packages-from-platform/README.md

-# Download top NPM packages
+# Bulk Download Packages From Platform

 For this to work you must have `.env` file look like this at same directory as the package json